 Several Eastern churches helped furnish the building with chairs, communion ware and a large bible was given from a congregation in Philadelphia, Pennsylvania Sloan's hometown.

 Reverend Isaac Sloan

-The congregation officially formed in 1881 upon completion of the first wooden church near the corner of Dilworth Avenue and Third Street.
+The congregation officially formed on August 21, 1881 upon completion of the first wooden church near the corner of Dilworth Avenue (currently Third Ave NW) & Third Street NW.
 According to a 1883 edition of the Mandan Pioneer newspaper, "is the largest and most expensive house of worship in the city...
 A large basement was furnished for a Sabbath School."
 Mr. C.A.
 Heegard served as one of the early superintendents of their on-site school.

-In 1957, a wing was added to the south of the building, offiering 2 floors of classrooms for education programs.
+In 1957, a wing was added to the south of the building, offering 2 floors of classrooms for education programs.
 The $60,000 addition also included a small chapel, church office space and a study for the pastor.
-Ground breaking ceremonies were hosted by Reverand John Kuyper and Mrs. Lyon.
-Cary, who had been a member of the parish since 1889.
+Ground breaking ceremonies were hosted by Reverend John Kuyper and Mrs. Lyon Cary, who had been a member of the parish since 1889.
 George Toman was school superintendent.
 The prior pastor for 25 years was Gilbert W. Stewart.
 Ed Toman was the chairman of the Building Committee and W. A. Wise was the chairman of the Education Committee.

 Ben & Barabara Dove in 1957 - Courtesy of Mandan First Presbysterian Church

 The MHSoc's museum and office is located at 3827 30th Avenue NW; Mandan, ND 58554 Contact us at email@example.com